Gen4: Understanding Data Transmission in Smart Mode

 The sensor continuously samples vibration.
 If the RMS acceleration exceeds 200 mg on any axis, uptime will increase and the sensor will immediately transmit processed data with msg_type: ‘motion’.

-If the RMS acceleration exceeds 100 mg during a regular 10-minute sampling interval, and the Smart Skip Interval is complete, the sensor will transmit processed data (msg_type: ‘regular’).
-If it stays below 100 mg for three intervals, it will skip, and transmit once on the fourth.
+If the RMS acceleration exceeds 100 mg at regular 60-minute sampling interval, the sensor will transmit processed data (msg_type: ‘regular’).
+If it stays below 100 mg for next three intervals, it will skip, and transmit once on the fourth.

 Use Case 4: Testing Auto Raw Data Transmission on a Stationary Device